-4 Publishing Format and Related Resources
+3 Publishing Format and Related Resources

-When publishing PUE, the category must clearly be indicated using a subscript e.g. PUE{0} , PUE{1} , PUE{2} , PUE{3} .
+When publishing PUE, the category must clearly be indicated using a subscript e.g. PUE_0 , PUE_1 , PUE_2 , PUE_3 .
 A PUE reported without the subscript is not considered to be in compliance with these recommendations.

-Note that PUE_0 may only be used for all-electric data centers.
-It cannot be used for data centers that also use other types of energy (e.g. natural gas, district chilled water, etc.).
+Note that PUE_0 may only be used for all-electric data centers i.e. it cannot be used for data centers that also use other types of energy (e.g. natural gas, district chilled water, etc.).
 An all-electric data center can utilize any of the PUE categories.